ahearn15/plotly_tutorial/README.md

             landcolor = 'rgb(217, 217, 217)', #multiple ways to define colors!
         )
     )
+# display the graph
 fig.show()

+# save the graph
 fig.write_html("plots/map.html")
 ```

 ![](map.gif)

 And now we have an awesome interactive map of the United States, along with policy decisions of each 4-year institution in the data set.
 Beautiful!
+Note that we still utilized our special five steps, although we needed to re-order them a bit.
+First we definied the figure, then added the data and the layout since we were working with categorial variables for the color of each dot.

 So, now what?
 We can't just print this out and have the same features.
 What if you wanted to show it to your friends so they can hover over their tiny alma mater?
 To share it with our friends, we must host it to a website.
 Now on to **Part II: Publishing your Graphs.**